MagicMirrorOrg/MagicMirror/modules/README.md

 This method is called when a node helper gets instantiated.
 In most cases you do not need to subclass this method.

 ####`start()`
-This method is called when all node helper are loaded an the system is ready to boot up.
+This method is called when all node helpers are loaded and the system is ready to boot up.
 The start method is a perfect place to define any additional module properties:

 **Example:**
 ````javascript